wtimkey/wtimkey.github.io/index.md

 ## Teaching

-I also have a passion for teaching!
-Currently, I am a Teaching Fellow in the [Department of Statisics](https://statistics.fas.harvard.edu/) at Harvard University.
+I also have a passion for Teaching!
+Before coming to NYU, I was a Teaching Fellow in the [Department of Statisics](https://statistics.fas.harvard.edu/) at Harvard University.
 I believe a solid understanding of statistics is fundamental to good science in any field.

 Fall 2021:    STAT 104 - Introduction to Quantitative Methods for Economics @ Harvard University (Teaching Fellow)